Stop the Rot

 Onion bulb crops are grown on approximately 140,000 acres/year in seven primary regions of the U.S., with a farm-gate value of $925M.
 Bacterial diseases of onion cause more than $60M in losses annually to this industry.
 Losses can be particularly severe for stored bulbs as bacterial rots typically develop in storage, after all production costs have been incurred.

-The project has two primary research objectives:
+The project had two primary research objectives:

 - identify virulence factors